Sekongo-Jean-Luc/scrape-fb-posts-and-comments/README.md

 This is a fork of Max Woolf's [facebook-page-post-scraper](https://github.com/minimaxir/facebook-page-post-scraper).

+It works on Python 3, but a fully-functioning Python 2 version resides at commit 285260dc6752560c4d679ec27490cf63fdcf3dff.

 This version allows you to specify the page/group you wish to scrape and where you want CSV files to be stored through command-line arguments.

 It also separates your App ID and App secret from the code; now, you have to store these credentials in a separate file.